 Priority Services from 1993 – Introduction

-As with the inland registration and special delivery services, international registration, insurance, and express services were overhauled in 1993.
-From that point they have been rebranded several times, although the trading names used often seem as if they were chosen in order to cause confusion!
+As with the inland services, the international registration, insurance, and express services were overhauled in 1993.
+However, while inland registration and express were combined in 1993 with all reference to registration dropped in 1998, the UPU services remained distinct.
+Royal Mail has changed the names it uses for them several times, apparently by analogy with the inland services, although the names used in these rebrandings often seem as if they were chosen in order to cause confusion!

 These notes aim to explain the significance of each set of changes in relation to what services were offered.